ARIA Landmarks

 Confusing Information Architecture

-Poor content hierarchy and navigation patterns that increase bounce rates and prevent users from completing key tasks.
+Poor content hierarchy and navigation patterns that increase bounce rates and prevent users from completing key tasks on your website.

 ARIA Label

-An attribute that provides accessible names for elements, especially icons and buttons without visible text.
+An HTML attribute that provides accessible names for interactive elements like icons and buttons without visible text, essential for screen readers.

 WCAG (Web Content Accessibility Guidelines)

-International standards for making web content accessible to people with disabilities, published by W3C.
+International standards for making web content accessible to people with disabilities, published by the W3C with levels A, AA, and AAA.

 For UX Designers

-Validate designs with real usability and accessibility data, not just subjective opinions.
+Validate designs with real usability and accessibility data instead of subjective opinions.
+Get actionable insights to improve user experience.

 Ready to improve your UX?